DL 244

 Shattered Myths

-Hi all, welcome to issue #244 of Digitally Literate.
+Hi all, welcome to issue 244 of Digitally Literate.

 I was involved in the following this week:

-This month’s focus is on trauma informed teaching.
+Reflections of a school counselor during the 2020 school closures - Together with a group of colleagues in SC, we're holding space for educators to reflect and heal.
+This month's focus is on trauma informed teaching.
 This first post from Guy Ilagan is all about school counselors and compassion fatigue.
 I think this is a topic that many of us are in the middle of right now.

-“Compassion fatigue is a secondary traumatization that affects our mood, health, and regard for our students and work.
-Providing empathy and understanding to students in crisis can lead to compassion fatigue.”.
+"Compassion fatigue is a secondary traumatization that affects our mood, health, and regard for our students and work.
+Providing empathy and understanding to students in crisis can lead to compassion fatigue."

 Professor Supports Educators in the Wake of COVID-19 - My institution wrote up a piece about me and my work to assist higher ed in the current situation.

-Watch
+📺 Watch

 This YouTuber captured every kind of Zoom user you've met recently.
 Read more here.

-Read
+📚 Read

 This global pandemic has laid bare the broken and decayed parts of our society.
 It has also awakened us to the false narrative around tech innovation.

 There is a belief that tech companies will be there to develop some new solution that will save us from ourselves.
-The truth is that most of the tech industry is good at building anything of value.
+The truth is that most of the tech industry is not good at building anything of value.

 The pandemic has made clear this festering problem: the US is no longer very good at coming up with new ideas and technologies relevant to our most basic needs.
 We're great at devising shiny, mainly software-driven bling that makes our lives more convenient in many ways.
 But we're far less accomplished at reinventing health care, rethinking education, making food production and distribution more efficient, and, in general, turning our technical know-how loose on the largest sectors of the economy.